 Q: Should I use HNSW or IVF for my use case?
 A: Use HNSW for in-memory workloads requiring high recall and low latency—it’s the default choice for most applications under 100 million vectors.
 Use IVF variants (particularly IVF-PQ) when memory is constrained or datasets exceed available RAM by 10× or more.

 Q: What are the cost implications of vector search at scale?
-A: As of February 2026, cloud-managed vector search costs range from $0.10-$0.50 per million queries depending on configuration, plus storage costs of $0.10-$0.25 per GB-month.
+A: As of early 2026, pricing models vary significantly by architecture.
+Pinecone’s serverless tier (launched 2024) uses consumption-based pricing per read/write unit rather than per-query, making cost highly workload-dependent.
+Pod-based and self-managed deployments typically range from $0.10-$0.50 per million queries plus $0.10-$0.25 per GB-month for storage, but serverless models can be dramatically cheaper for intermittent workloads.
 Self-managed open-source solutions reduce query costs by 3-5× but require operational expertise.
+[Updated March 2026]

 Footnotes